Team4159/CardinalHoursServer/README.md

 Parameters: password, newpassword
 Returns:
   Success: The new password of the user
-  Failure: Returns code 404 if the old password does not exist or the new password is used
+  Failure: Returns code 404 if the old password does not exist, the new password is taken, or the new or old passwords are blank
 ```

 To sign a user in: